-Burial plot in public cemetery – $200 to $2,000
+Burial plot in a public cemetery – $200 to $2,000

-Burial plot in private cemetery – $2,000 to $5,000
+Burial plot in a private cemetery – $2,000 to $5,000

 Burial plot for cremated remains in a private cemetery – $1,000 to $2,500

-#5 – DEATH CERTIFICATES
+#5 – Death Certificates

 You need to determine how many death certificates you will need.

-Copies of death certificates are generally used for life insurance policies, veterans’ benefits, social security, banks, stocks, bonds, or for any other documents or establishments.
+Copies of death certificates are generally used for life insurance policies, veterans’ benefits, social security, banks, stocks, bonds, or any other documents or establishments.
 You will need to purchase multiple copies, possibly more than you think you will need.

 The death certificate cost is approximately $11 to 13 for each copy.

-#6 – OBITUARY COSTS
+#6 – Obituary Costs

-Obituaries in newspaper range in price from free to more than $600.
+Obituaries in the newspaper range in price from free to more than $600.
 The average cost is $298 for 20 lines and a picture.

-#7 – TRANSPORTATION
+#7 – Transportation

 If your loved one dies locally, the funeral director will transport his body to the funeral home.

-Men’s burial clothing outfits including suit, shirt, and tie range from $170 to $400.
-Women’s burial clothing cost $95 to $350.
+Men’s burial outfits, including suits, shirts, and ties, range from $170 to $400.
+Women’s burial clothing costs $95 to $350.

 Funeral homes charge the cost of managing the funeral.
-The funeral home will utilize staff to handle the visitation, submission of paperwork for permits and death certificates.
+The funeral home will utilize staff to handle the visitation, submission of paperwork for permits, and death certificates.

-Average funeral costs include overhead expenses such as professional licensing, insurance, legal and accounting fees, administrative expenses, parking lot and grounds maintenance, building and utility expenses.
+Average funeral costs include overhead expenses such as professional licensing, insurance, legal and accounting fees, administrative expenses, parking lot and grounds maintenance, and building and utility expenses.

 There is a wide range of funeral home charges for basic services fees that range from $480 to $3,000.

-#11 – CASKET COSTS
+#11 – Casket Costs

 Wood caskets – $345 to $12,000